AnzorGozalishvili/autoencoders_playground/README.md

-# autoencoders_playground
-Playing with several types of autoencoders with supervised, unsupervised and semi-supervised learning objectives.

 # Overview
 Here we play with different types of AutoEncoders: Vanilla AutoEncoder (AE), Variational AutoEncoder (VAE), Vector Quantized Variational AutoEncoder (VQ-VAE).